 Retrospective review of patients treated with mitoxantrone by

-was 120 mg/m2.
-Left ventricular ejection fraction (LVEF) was
+120 mg/m2.
+Left ventricular ejection fraction (LVEF) was measured

-blood cell counts and biochemical liver tests were performed
+counts and biochemical liver tests were performed before

-before infusions.
-Generalized estimating equations were used to
+infusions.
+Generalized estimating equations were used to examine

-examine potential predictors of adverse events (graded according
+potential predictors of adverse events (graded according to the

-to the Common Toxicity Criteria, version 4) in patients with
+Common Toxicity Criteria, version 4) in patients with normal

-normal baseline and ≥ 1 follow-up MUGA or laboratory
+baseline and ≥ 1 follow-up MUGA or laboratory assessment.

 All 163 patients (58% women) treated with mitoxantrone from 1999 to 2007 were reviewed.
 Mean baseline age was 41.9 (SD 10.8) years, cumulative dose was 59.7 (SD 26.0) mg/m2, and median follow-up duration was 14 months (maximum 6.5 years).
 By study end, 14% developed de novo cardiotoxicity (grade ≥ 2) as measured by decreased LVEF, 27% neutropenia (grade ≥ 1), 15% anemia (grade ≥ 1), and 15% liver toxicity (grade ≥ 1).
 Possible predictors of adverse events included sex, age, disease duration, and cumulative dose; only women exposed to a higher cumulative dose were at a greater risk of anemia (adjusted odds ratio 1.26, 95% confidence interval 1.08–1.48 per 10 mg/m2).